Your Bag

 • What does Scheriproct Ointment contain?

-Active Ingredients: Prednisolone hexanoate and Cinchocaine hydrochloride.
+Active ingredients: Prednisolone hexanoate and cinchocaine hydrochloride.

 Related products